Six-Industries-Inc/.github/profile/README.md

 # **Supported Industries**
 ***Here are the industries we currently cater to:***

-**1. Aerospace & Defense:** Enhancing the safety and efficiency of aviation operations.
+**1. Aerospace & Defense:** Enhancing the safety and efficiency of tactical situations.

-**2. Renewable Energy:** Monitoring and optimizing energy resources in real-time.
+**2. Renewable Energy:** Monitoring and optimizing energy resources in real-time while providing accountability and safety.

 **3. Mining & Metallurgy:** Ensuring safety and improving resource extraction techniques.